Cathedral of Learning: History

 Local legend states that to counteract this resistance, Bowman ordered that the construction of the walls would start at the top floor and work its way down, so the project could not be canceled.
-This has been traced to an account in November 21, 1943, issue of At Ease, a tabloid related to local military personnel on campus, which stated that "the masonry was started from the top downward."
+This has been traced to an account on November 21, 1943, issue of At Ease, a tabloid related to local military personnel on campus, which stated that "the masonry was started from the top downward."
 Construction photographs show that this was not the case, and that some stonework was done on the first floor before any other stonework was begun.
-One engineer with the company working on the Cathedral explained that the exterior walls of the Cathedral are not load-bearing.
-Because of this, many similar buildings would start construction at the third or fourth floors.
+One engineer with the company working on the Cathedral explained that the exterior walls of the cathedral are not load-bearing.
+Because of this, similar buildings would start construction at the third or fourth floors.
 Practically, this makes sense, as it allows easy movement of building materials and equipment into and out of the building.
-Instead, in the Cathedral's case, the issue was one of the stone that would be used in lower stories.
+Instead, in the cathedral's case, the issue was one of the stone that would be used in lower stories.
 In fact, the quarry was not prepared to deliver the stone on schedule, so construction was delayed, and work began on the higher stories.

 When construction started on the Cathedral of Learning in 1926, it was the tallest building in Pittsburgh, although the Gulf Tower (1932) was completed and surpassed it by the time the Cathedral of Learning was officially dedicated in June 1937.
 Today, it remains the tallest educational building in the Western hemisphere, the second tallest university building in the world behind the 36 story, 240 m (including a 57 m spire) Moscow State University main building completed in 1953, and the fourth tallest educational building in the world behind the Moscow State University and Mode Gakuen Cocoon (204 m) and Spiral Towers (170 m), both completed in 2008 and located in Japan.

 World War II

 On July 26, 1940, as World War II was starting, a bomb threat was made against the structure with extra guards being posted to secure it and the authorities not ruling out possible wartime sabotage.

-During the war effort, the Cathedral was assigned to house, feed and instruct roughly 1,000 of the Army Air Corps (forerunner of today's U.S. Air Force) as well as dozens of Army engineers.
+During the war effort, the cathedral was assigned to house, feed and instruct roughly 1,000 of the Army Air Corps (forerunner of today's U.S. Air Force) as well as dozens of Army engineers.
 The building had at least 12 floors dedicated for military use from 1943 until 1945.